English Language Services

-- Humanities supporting all ELD instructional needs K-12 plus ELPA
+- Academic Programs supporting all ELD instructional needs K-12 plus ELPA screener and summative

-February 28, 2019 ODE Executive Memo directs districts to stop ESL reclassification via portfolio processes, promotion and alternative promotions.
-PPS and all districts can no longer use these alternative promotion processes to exit students from ESL program and shall comply immediately.
+February 28, 2019 ODE Executive Memo directs districts to stop ELD reclassification via portfolio processes, promotion and alternative promotions.
+PPS and all districts can no longer use these alternative promotion processes to exit students from ELD program and shall comply immediately.
 English Learners may only be exited from an EL program if they receive a proficient score on Oregon’s English Language Proficiency Assessment (ELPA).